 - Yuma (ユマ、hero)

-The famous anime series, Naruto which has a ninja dog called Akamaru, is inspired by local Japanese words.
+The famous Japanese anime series, Naruto which has a ninja dog called Akamaru, is inspired by local Japanese words.
 Akamaru(赤マル) which means red perfection is opposite to the dog’s color, white.
 This is because his fur will become red when eating a Military Rations Pill.
 The ‘Aka’ means the color ‘red’, and ‘maru’ meaning ‘perfection’、’ full circle’ which is a suffix commonly used for Japanese male names.

 Japanese Names For Female Dogs

 Make your female dog more adorable by calling her cute Japanese dog names.
 These names are proven easy to pronounce and comprehend.
 For example, using Sakura reminds you of either the beautiful cherry blossoms of Japan or the medical ninja from Naruto.

 - Momo (モモ、peach)